jasonmccampbell/spraycc/README.md

 improve development productivity.
 SprayCC is designed to do this and avoid cache coherency issues with distributed file systems as well.

-SprayCC is functional and useful, though several features and some polish are still planned.
+SprayCC is functional and useful, though still being developed.

 # Project goals
 The loose goals are: